aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to XLSM</h2>

+Python developers often need to convert DOCM files to XLSM files for various reasons.
+DOCM files are Microsoft Word documents that contain macros, while XLSM files are Microsoft Excel spreadsheets that contain macros.
+Converting DOCM to XLSM allows developers to take advantage of the powerful features of both Microsoft Word and Excel.

-For a Python developer, who is trying to add a DOCM to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>How Aspose.Total Helps for DOCM to XLSM Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help automate the conversion process from DOCM to XLSM.
+It is a full package of various APIs dealing with different formats.
+The conversion process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOCM file to HTML.
+After that, the Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is capable of creating, editing, and converting spreadsheets in various formats, including XLSM.

+Aspose.Total for Python via .NET is a powerful and reliable solution for developers who need to convert DOCM to XLSM.
+It is easy to use and provides a fast and efficient way to automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}